Haven-hvn/haven-cli/docs/VETKD_FUNCTIONALITY_REVIEW.md

 Refactored `haven_aol_icp.py` to pass a single Python dict to `canister.requestDecryptionKey()` instead of positional arguments.
 The dict keys match the Candid `GateRequest` record field names exactly.
-This is the standard way to encode Candid records via `ic-py` and is reliable across versions.
+This is the standard way to encode Candid records with icp-py-core and is reliable across releases of that dependency.

 ### F6 — `transportPublicKey` hex encoding verified (2026-05-10)